-Dual Enrollment students must complete an online admissions application.
-Dual Enrollment Approval Forms are available through students’ school counselors, Admissions & Records and on the Steps to Enrollment website.
-The Dual Enrollment Approval Form must have a signed recommendation from the student’s principal or high school counselor, and signature of a parent.
+Dual Enrollment students must complete an online admissions application and additional approval forms.
+Dual Enrollment approval forms are available through students’ high school counselors, SBCC's Admissions & Records and on the Apply and Enroll website.
 Students attending a 9–12 grade home school must attach a copy of the Home School Affidavit to the Dual Enrollment Approval Form.
-Contact Dual Enrollment at (805) 898-8174 or for more information visit the Dual Enrollment website.
+Contact Dual Enrollment at (805) 965-0581 ext.
+8170 or for more information visit the Dual Enrollment website.

-Through Alta Vista Middle College at SBCC, a limited number of local high school students who want to earn a high school diploma in the SBCC environment may complete their high school graduation requirements through an Independent Study program while also taking classes at SBCC.
-The curriculum is rigorous and relevant and complemented by individualized support, is designed to help students smoothly transition to college by helping students develop critical thinking, time-management and self-advocacy skills.
+Through Alta Vista Alternative High School's Middle College at SBCC, a limited number of local high school students who want to earn a high school diploma in the SBCC environment may complete their high school graduation requirements through an Independent Study program while also taking classes at SBCC.
+The curriculum is rigorous and relevant and complemented by individualized support.
+Middle College is designed to equip students for a smooth transition to college by helping students develop critical thinking, time-management and self-advocacy skills.
 Acceptance into the program is determined by the on-campus instructors through an application process.
 Contact Regina Freking at email@example.com, or (805) 897-3561.

-Persons less than 18 years of age who do not plan to be enrolled in a secondary school program, and who are eligible to enter ninth (9th) grade or higher, may petition the Director, Admissions & Records (SS-110), to register as a Special Student.
+Persons less than 18 years of age who do not plan to be enrolled in a secondary school program, and who are eligible to enter ninth (9th) grade or higher, may petition the Director, Admissions & Records, to register as a Special Admit Student.
 Special application procedures and documentation requirements apply.
 Petitions must be filed at least fourteen (14) days prior to the start of the semester.
-Interested persons should contact Director, Admissions & Records, for petition information at (805) 730-4001.
+Interested persons should contact the Director, Admissions & Records at (805) 730-4001/Student Services 110.

-Persons not eligible to enter ninth (9th) grade or higher may petition Director, Admissions & Records (SS-110), to register as a Special Student.
+Persons not eligible to enter ninth (9th) grade or higher may petition the Director, Admissions & Records to register as a Special Dual Enrollment Student.
 Special application procedures and documentation requirements apply.
 Petitions must be filed at least fourteen (14) days prior to the start of the semester.
-Interested persons should contact the Director, Admissions & Records (SS-110), for petition information.
+Interested persons should contact the Director, Admissions & Records (805) 730-4001/Student Services 110.